gpmd/m2-theme-boilerplate/README.md

 ## Usage

-1. Clone/download the repo and merge the files into your Magento 2 site, following the supplied directory structure
+1. Clone/download the repo and merge the files into your Magento 2 site, following the same directory structure
-2. Change all occurrences in the folders names and files of `MyTheme` and `mytheme` to the name of your new theme
+2. Change all occurrences in the folders names and files of `MyTheme`, `myTheme` and `mytheme` to the name of your new theme (you could do a case sensitive find & replace)
-3. Add a new theme config block to your site&#8217;s `themes.js` (you can use `tools/dev/themes.js.sample` as a reference)
+3. Add a new theme config block to `tools/dev/themes.js`

-## themes.js
+### themes.js

 To mitigate Magento overwriting the default Grunt `themes.js` config file each time the core files are updated, add the following `scripts` node to your project&#8217;s `composer.json`.
-This will copy your own `themes.js` file into place each time you run `composer install` or `composer update`:
+This will copy our own `themes.js` file into place each time you run `composer install` or `composer update`:

 ```
 "scripts": {